-The wage structure statistics are an annual study based on individual information.
+The wage structure statistics is an annual survey based on individual information.
 The objective of the study is to provide comparable information on the wage structure on the labour market.
-Wage structure statistics allow researchers to analyse wage levels, wage structure and wage developments.
+Wage structure statistics allow researchers to analyse wage levels, wage structure and the development of wages over time.

 The wage structure statistics include information on wages, gender, age, working hours and occupation according to the Swedish Standard Classification of Occupations (SSYK).
-Information on level of education obtained from Statistics Sweden's education register is linked to the wage structure statistics.
+Information on level of education is obtained from Statistics Sweden's education register.